Prateeksingh84/Prateeksingh84-AUTOMATED-BOOK-PUBLICATION-WORKFLOW/README.md

 --- Step 3: AI writing and review cycle ---
 AI draft 1 created and stored.
 AI Reviewer Feedback:
-"The rewritten text flows better but loses some original context in paragraph 2.
-Consider restoring the metaphors."
+--- The rewritten text flows better but loses some original context in paragraph 2.
+Consider restoring the metaphors. ---

 --- Step 4: Human-in-the-Loop review ---
 Please provide your edits or 'approve':

-🛠️ Troubleshooting

-Auth errors: verify GEMINI_API_KEY and network access

-Empty scrape: check the URL and update selectors in web_scraper.py

-Model errors: switch MODEL_NAME or reduce context length

-Chroma issues: delete data/chroma/ to rebuild the store

-🗺️ Roadmap

-Multi-draft iteration with scoring

-YAML run manifests for full reproducibility

-Optional OCR (for scanned PDFs)

-Web UI (FastAPI + simple dashboard)

-🙏 Acknowledgments

-Google Gemini for generative capabilities
+### 📌 Notes

+Make sure you have a valid Google Gemini API Key.

+Internet connection is required for web scraping and API calls.

-ChromaDB for local vector storage
+ChromaDB stores all versions locally for quick retrieval.

-SentenceTransformer for embeddings